How to Apply for a Business Loan

 Here are some tips for picking a business loan:

 - Know your financials inside and out.
-Knowing your financials will give you an idea of just how valuable your business is.
+Knowing your financials will give you an idea of just how valuable your company is.
 The higher your business valuation, the more loan you qualify for.
-A new business that is open less than a year will qualify for significantly less loan than a well-established business with a proven track record.
-Some lenders won't lend to businesses unless they've been in business for a minimum of three years.
+A new company that is open less than a year will qualify for significantly less loan than a well-established business with a proven track record.
+Some lenders won't lend to businesses unless they've been operating for a minimum of three years.
 Some lenders lend to businesses that have been open for less than a year.
 Find a lender whose requirements guidelines you fall into and build a list based on this.

 - Submit your application.
 Submitting your application may require a walk into your bank to meet with a loan officer.
 Other lenders may require you to upload loan documents online.
 Other lenders may require a telephone call.
 Still, others might overnight the loan application through the mail, requiring you to fill it out and have it signed by a notary public.